namelivia/caixabank-homebank/README.md

 ![Export to excel button](https://raw.githubusercontent.com/namelivia/caixabank-homebank/readme-update/images/readme2.png)

-3. Click on the export the information link, otherwise they will take you to another form for requesting a paid service.
+3. Click on the information show on the screen export link, otherwise they will take you to another form for requesting a paid service.

 ![Click on the first link](https://raw.githubusercontent.com/namelivia/caixabank-homebank/readme-update/images/readme3.png)